macbookandrew/cf7-google-analytics/readme.txt

 == Frequently Asked Questions ==

+= What about GDPR (General Data Protection Regulation)? =

+This plugin does not collect or send any personal information or form submissions to Google Analytics.
+The only form-related information sent is the name of the form and the submission result (invalid, spam, mail sent, mail failed, and sent).

+Google Analytics does collect more information including, but not limited to, the following:

+- Page name, URL, and language
+- Screen and window size
+- The user’s IP address

+For more information, refer to [Google’s compliance information](https://privacy.google.com/businesses/compliance/#?modal_active=none).

+Please also note that Contact Form 7 and other plugins may collect, process, or store user data.

 = Where will events show up? =

 Check your statistics in Google Analytics under *Behavior > Events* or under *Real-Time > Events*.